Porth: Transport

 Porth railway station has services to Treherbert and Cardiff on the Rhondda Line.
 Transport for Wales is responsible for the railway service available in Porth.

 The construction of the Porth-Tylorstown bypass (Porth Relief Road) has caused traffic jams and detours.
 The bypass was opened on 28 December 2006 but landscaping work finished in April 2007.

 Sport and leisure

 The town is also the home of The Pop Factory, opened in 2000 with an opening ceremony attended by Tom Jones, Cerys Matthews and Kelly Jones.
 It is both a television studio and recording studio.
 The owners of the building also contribute to the local area, and organised the Tom Jones homecoming concert at Ynysangharad Park, Pontypridd, in May 2005.
+In 2026 its owners "Valley Kids" put The Pop Factory up for sale, with a group of artists, organisations and local residents hoping to buy it and bring it into community ownership.

 Porth is home to Welsh Rugby Union affiliated rugby club Porth Harlequins.

 Football Association of Wales affiliated A.F.C.
 Porth play their home matches at Dinas Park and their base is the Wyndham Constitutional Club.

 Porth is home to South Wales Automobile Club, (S.W.A.C.), SWAC are the organisers of the Welsh Rally.
 'The Welsh Rally', as the event is often referred to, first ran in 1937 and has seen many top international rally drivers taking part over the years.